 No, they are not required to do so unless a licensed person will have reduced the capital as per the criteria set forth in Module Seventeen – Capital Adequacy Instructions for Licensed Persons or a licensed person receives the license after the issue date of the Resolution No. 170 of 2019.

-What is frequency of capital adequacy reports and the related deadlines for submission to Capital Markets Authority?
+What is the frequency of capital adequacy reports and the related deadlines for submission to the Capital Markets Authority?

 What is the added value to business entities from Capital Adequacy Reports?

-Ensure compliance with the regulatory requirements of Capital Markets Authority
+- Ensure compliance with the regulatory requirements of the Capital Markets Authority

-The experience of the firm and assurance services team with the capital adequacy concept and the instructions issued by CMA; and
+- The experience of the firm and assurance services team with the capital adequacy concept and the instructions issued by CMA.

-What are the services provided by Baker Tilly?
+What are the services provided by Baker Tilly Kuwait?